 - SQ and build quality none found so far.

 Adding the AG500 to the circuit brings cleaner, clearer, livelier sound.
 It doesn't colour the sound and it's perfectly transparent.
 Adding an audiophile power lead between the mains socket and the AG500 makes no difference, as expected.
 Overall I am very very pleased with it and would not consider going back to life without it.
-At £200 (with summer discounts) or even the retail price it is a true no brainer and could be a giant killer indeed.
 I have ordered silver plated DIY IEC male connectors from MCRU and will re-terminate a couple of my audiophile main cables to transform them into extension leads to add them between the AG500 and the Taboo MK3.
 I will report if this makes any difference.
 This is as I found the impact of the AG500 is even more noticeable with the Taboo than with the Burson, but certainly there with both.
 I suspect this is because the Taboo is both more detailed and more transparent.